Clastify logo

 The law of conservation of mass is a principle stating that the total mass of substances is unchanged during a chemical reaction in a closed system.
 Atoms are rearranged, so the total mass of reactants consumed equals the total mass of products formed.

 That does not mean one isolated product must have the same mass as the reactants you started with.
-If a gas escapes, a solvent evaporates, an excess reactant remains, or by-products form, the measured mass of your collected product is only one part of the total mass picture.
+If a gas escapes, a solvent evaporates, an excess reactant remains, or by-products form, the mass you measure for the collected product is only part of the total mass picture.

 Purity, yield and real laboratory products

-In synthesis, a larger mass is not automatically better.
+In synthesis, a large mass is not automatically a good result.
 A crude product may show a high apparent yield because it contains solvent, unreacted reactant or by-products.
 Purification, such as recrystallisation, often lowers yield because some desired product is lost, but it can increase purity.

 Impossible yields